Our History

 The History of Jubilee House

-In 1977, recognising the lack of sufficient services for children with learning disabilities, Jubilee House Care Trust was established as a charity affiliated with Mencap.
+In 1977, recognising the lack of sufficient services for children with learning disabilities, Jubilee House Care Trust was established as a charity affiliated with MenCap.
 A decade later, in 1987, it was incorporated as a not-for-profit company.

 Operating from two adapted semi-detached houses provided by the district council, Jubilee House launched a residential Short Breaks service, offering after-school care, overnight stays, weekend, and holiday breaks.
 The benefits of this child-focused, flexible approach quickly became evident within the local community.